Antisocial personality disorder

 Skills for family members

-People with antisocial personality disorder often act out and make other people miserable — with no feeling of remorse.
+People with antisocial personality disorder often act out and cause others to suffer — with limited remorse.
 If you have a loved one with antisocial personality disorder, it's critical that you also get help for yourself.

-Seek a mental health professional who has training and experience in managing antisocial personality disorder.
-Ask your loved one's treatment team for a referral.
-They may also be able to recommend support groups for families and friends affected by antisocial personality disorder.
+Look for a mental health provider who has training and experience in managing antisocial personality disorder.
+Ask your loved one's health care provider for a referral.
+The provider may be able to recommend support groups for families and friends affected by antisocial personality disorder.